bryanfandawa/n8n-workflow/README.md

 This repository contains a fully automated AI-powered transcription and content creation workflow for church sermon audio files using **n8n**, **Whisper**, **Google Docs**, and **Gemini AI**.

-Hosted on a **self-hosted Docker-based virtual machine**, this workflow processes sermon audio from WordPress, transcribes it, cleans it up, generates content, and posts it back — all without human intervention unless approval is needed.
+Hosted on a **self-hosted Docker-based virtual machine**, this workflow processes sermon audio from WordPress, transcribes it, cleans it up, and posts it back — all without human intervention unless approval is needed.

 ---